yomerrallo/thecastedkinweb/_pages/game.md

 ---
-title: "Game Overview"
+title: "Game & History"
 permalink: /game/
+layout: single
 ---

-# Game Overview
+# About the Game

 *Add a brief description of your game here.*